Does your school do Science Olympiad?

 NEW TEAM SCHOLARSHIP OPPORTUNITY

-The Regional Math and Science Center is offering $500 scholarships to new middle or high schools interested in starting a Science Olympiad team.
-To be eligible for the funds, a school may not have competed at the regional tournament in the last three tournament cycles (2019, 2021, or 2022).
+The Regional Math and Science Center is offering $250 scholarships to returning middle or high school teams who show need; or $500 scholarships to new middle or high schools interested in starting a Science Olympiad team.
+To be eligible for the funds for new teams, a school may not have competed at the regional tournament in the last three tournament cycles (2021, 2022, or 2023).
 Funds may be used to support registration fees, transportation, and team supplies.
 If you meet this criteria, we invite you to fill out an application for this Team Scholarship Opportunity.
-Must be completed by November 14, 2022.
+Must be completed by November 15, 2023.

 STUDENT SUCCESS STORIES